plnkx/blog/_posts/2015-09-29-plnkx-philosophy.markdown

 # What

-location-specific information at our fingertips
+location-specific information at your fingertips

 # Where

-ever we have internet access and GPS coordinates
+ever you have internet access and GPS coordinates

 # When